The average salary for a Learning and Development Specialist is $60,971.

 Learning and Development Specialist Job Listings

-Pay by Experience Level for Learning and Development Specialist
+What is the Pay by Experience Level for Learning and Development Specialists?

 Pay Difference by Location